 Flight Delay Compensation Calculator

 EU Regulation 261/2004 entitles passengers to financial compensation when their flight is delayed by 3 hours or more at the destination, cancelled, or they are denied boarding.
-Use this calculator to estimate your compensation based on the route type, delay duration, and flight distance.
-Note that airlines can reduce compensation by 50% if they offer re-routing.
+This calculator estimates your compensation based on the route type, delay duration, and flight distance.
+Note that airlines can reduce compensation by 50% if they offer re-routing that keeps your final arrival delay below 2–4 hours (depending on distance).

 Advertisement